json-api/json-api/_format/1.1/index.md

 parent links object appears.

 In the example below, the `self` link is a string whereas the `related` link is a [link object].
-A `related` link object provides additional information about the target related resource collection as well as a schema that serves as a description document for that collection:
+The `related` link object provides additional information about the target related resource collection as well as a schema that serves as a description document for that collection: